RumpeIT/delta-simulink/00.org/RIDT_CLA_Delta-Simulink.md

-﻿#RIT Contributor License Agreement V 2.0
+﻿#RIDT Contributor License Agreement V 2.0

 In order to clarify the intellectual property license granted with Contributions from any person or entity, the Delta-Simulink Project